Heap Sort and Binary Heap

 andsink

-When inserting elements into the priority queue, the element is first appended to the bottom of the binary heap, then the
+When you insert an element into a priority queue, you add it to the bottom of the heap, then call

 swim